 Fold along your score lines.

-Step Five: It’s time to start assembling the box!
-Adhere the two pieces together along the tabs using Score-Tape.
+Step Five: Assemble the box!
+Adhere the two pieces together along the tabs using double-sided tape.
+I used Score-Tape.

 Fold the bottom in.